 Medigap plans are Medicare Supplement Insurance offered by Medicare-approved private insurance companies to help cover cost sharing requirements of Original Medicare Parts A and B.

 While Medicare pays for a large percentage of the health care services and supplies you may need, you are still responsible for a portion of the costs in the form of deductibles, copays, and coinsurance.
 Medigap policies help with these costs and sometimes offer more coverage for excess charges and foreign travel health emergencies.

-- Plans F and G are the most popular and comprehensive Medigap plan types in Georgia.
+- Plans F and G are the most popular and comprehensive Medigap plan types in Washington.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

 - Washington requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.

 |Compare ratings of some of Washington’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|

 Medigap policies serve as your secondary source of insurance after Medicare pays.
 Medigap fills in the “gaps” between what Medicare pays for covered services and what you are charged.
 Some plans offer extended coverage for Part B excess charges and foreign travel emergency costs.

 There are 10 standardized Medigap plans that are regulated by federal and state governments.
 Two of the 10 plans (F and G) are the most comprehensive plans and also offer high-deductible versions.
 All plans are not available in all states.

 - Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up

 - Part B coinsurance or copayment